zrawles2023/IT-Infrastructure-Lab/Helpdesk/GLPITicketSystem.md

 sudo systemctl status mariadb

 -------------------------------------------------------------------------------------------------
-his setup installs and configures a full LAMP stack (Linux, Apache, MariaDB, PHP) and deploys the GLPI help desk system in a virtualized lab environment.
+This setup installs and configures a full LAMP stack (Linux, Apache, MariaDB, PHP) and deploys the GLPI help desk system in a virtualized lab environment.
 It includes steps for package installation, database creation, permission settings, and Apache virtual host configuration to access GLPI using a custom domain.
 Once configured, GLPI is accessible via a web browser and supports multiple roles (Admin, Technician, User, Post-only) for managing IT support tickets.